uber/cadence/docs/09_archival.md

 are two implementations of this interface: S3 and filestore.
 Filestore is ony used for running locally.
 In order to run on top of a different blobstore all that needs to be done is to write a new implementation of the interface backed by the desired blobstore.

+### Why are *.index files uploaded along with history files?
+Global domains can have multiple versions of histories due to conflict resolution.
+Each archival task operates over a single version of history.
+The *.index file contains all versions that have been uploaded for a single execution.

+History blob names include version as part of the name.
+This means that archival tasks of different versions will not upload conflicting blobs.

+### Why not just use list on history blobs to get all the versions?
+Since blob names contain version it is reasonable to use ```ListByPrefix``` to get all versions of archived history.
+However some implementations of blobstore do not support ```ListByPrefix```.
+For these implementations uploading an index file allows clients to determine which versions are available.
+There is an open work item which will separate the implementations for listable vs non-listable blobstores.

+### Why are multiple blobs uploaded for a single history?
+Some blobstores do not support a seek API.
+For these blobstores the only way to do pagination over history is to upload multiple blobs with increasing page numbers.